Suzanne’s Mirror – Reflections on a Homeless Muse

 In ways I’m sure Cohen never expected and Suzanne never intended, her life has become a mixture of garbage and flowers.
 Since becoming homeless, she has drifted from Venice Beach, California back to Montreal, and back again to Santa Monica.
 Through the course of her struggles, she has become one of the children “leaning out for love” rather than the ethereal and poetic figure who holds the mirror.

 If someone else were to hold the mirror before her eyes, what might Suzanne see?
-Her own words give us some sense of her perspective on how a famous, yet nearly invisible, muse experiences homelessness:
+Her own words offer some perspective on how a famous, yet nearly invisible, muse experiences homelessness:

 Although I have had the front row view of the mighty Pacific and the solace of my feline family and sea-gull companions, it has been an arduous task of endurance keeping mind and body safe for now on five years.
 Crippling pain from a serious accident in 1999, due to multiple fractures was enough.
 Then to lose my career which took a lifetime to build.
 My life as a choreographer, dance instructor and massage therapist was over; indefinitely.